 You’ll thank yourself for it.

-That being said, I do like that there are limited upsells in Hover’s purchase flow, and privacy protection is included (like with Namecheap).
+That being said, I do like that there are limited upsells in Hover’s purchase flow, and privacy protection is included.
 Email forward isn’t free though; it’s $5/month.

 My biggest worry with Hover ultimately is its backend.
 Browse through Hover’s outage history and you’ll find hours-long outages are frequent.

-It’s not a terrible thing to bundle your domain and hosting, especially if you’re only working on one website.
-It’s convenient, and web hosts and websites builders often promote a free domain as part of their hosting package, which can be tempting.
-Just know those offers usually only last for the first year, and web hosts will almost always have a higher domain renewal fee than a good domain registrar.
+Bundling your domain and hosting isn’t the worst thing in the world, especially if you’re only working on one website.
+Lots of free domains from web hosts only last for the first year, and web hosts will almost always have a higher domain renewal fee than a good domain registrar.
 So, you’ll save in the first year to spend more in the second, third, fourth, and so on for the life of your business.
 And, if you ever want to move to a different web host, there’s a chance it’s going to be a major hassle.
 Make sure you read the fine print of your web host’s domain policy to make sure they’ll allow you to transfer it, should the need arise.

 Always opt in to domain privacy